PhD research Tilburg Institute for Law, Technology, and Society (TILT)

 However, its suitability as a regulatory instrument to bring about the protection of fundamental rights can be questioned.
 I am researching a number of facets to this main concern.
 Will the data protection impact assessment be taken seriously by controllers – and what would that require?
 If low risk situations are neglected, can we still speak of full-fledged fundamental rights protection?
 Lastly, can we speak of such protection if its content and scope is determined, first and foremost, by the controller and its supervisory authority, rather than by the (ideally: empowered) data subjects concerned?

-Supervisors: Prof. dr. Ronald Leenes; Prof. dr. Jonathan Verschuuren
+Supervisors: Prof. dr. Ronald Leenes and Prof. dr. Bert van Roermund